Epinephrine

 - Common: Hypertension, tachycardia, palpitations, anxiety, tremor, headache.

-- Serious: Cardiac arrhythmias, myocardial ischemia, hypertensive crisis.
+- Serious: Cardiac arrhythmias, myocardial ischemia, hypertensive crisis, pulmonary edema, cerebral hemorrhage.

 - Local: Tissue necrosis from extravasation or repeated local injection.